The 21 Best Wheelchair Sports You Need to Know

 So, what are you waiting for?
 There’s a team, league or club waiting for you to join them, to take part in the challenges, competition, and camaraderie that only sports can offer.

 Take the opportunity to motivate yourself to achieve more than you thought possible.
 Maybe you’ll even make it to a national or international championship.
+If sports aren’t your thing then perhaps reading about our list of famous people with disabilities will spark some ideas on how you too can reach new heights regardless of being disabled.

 How far will your wheelchair take you?